Home Generator Maintenance Made Simple

-An important rule of thumb, and one we can't stress enough, is to read your owner's manual.
+To begin, and I can't emphasize this enough, any maintenance you do will vary based on the specific equipment you have.
+That's why it's important to keep and read your owner's manual.
 It contains model-specific information that will allow the best operation and performance from your generator.

-If your generator runs for an extended time, after 48 hours allow it to cool down.
+If your generator runs for an extended time (i.e. 48 hours), allow it to cool down.
 It's a lot of heat for an air-cooled engine so you'll want to check the oil and change it if needed.

-After a year of use, your spark plugs can get pretty nasty.
+After a couple years of use, your spark plugs can get pretty nasty.
 Take out the old spark plugs and compare them to the new ones.
 The difference is pretty dramatic.

 Install the new spark plugs to keep your generator running in top form.